open-energy-transition/electric-demand-data/docs/electricity_demand_retrieval.md

 Each retrieval script in the `retrieval/` folder is designed to fetch electricity demand data from a specific data provider.
 While the structure may vary slightly, they generally follow this pattern:

-- **Data Source Definition**: The script includes a description of the provider and details on the data retrieval process.
+- **Data Request Construction**: The script builds all data requests according to the data source availability.
 - **URL Construction**: The script builds the appropriate API or web request URL.
 - **Data Download**: It fetches the data using `util.fetcher` functions.
 - **Data Processing**: The script applies necessary transformations, such as cleaning and time adjustments, using `util.time_series`.